PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 //
-With our combined efforts we produced the first semantically-aware macro-to-C conversion tool, #link("https://github.com/appleseedlab/merc")[MerC], which has led to a conditionally-accepted paper at the 41st IEEE/ACM International Conference on Automated Software Engineering.
+With our combined efforts we produced the first semantically-aware macro-to-C conversion tool, #link("https://github.com/appleseedlab/merc")[MerC], which has led to an accepted paper at the 41st IEEE/ACM International Conference on Automated Software Engineering.
 //
 For his hard work Joey was made a co-author on the paper, and he used his research experience to obtain a full-time software engineering position at